WorldModelers/WorldModelers.github.io/reading-assembly/integrated_tutorial.md

      ports:
        - "6000:6000"
      volumes:
-         - /data:/indra_data
+         - /data:/data
 ```
-where `/data` refers to our working folder in this tutorial and `/indra_data` is the path at which
+where the first instance of `/data` refers to our working folder in this tutorial and
-Causemos' anansi Docker will see this folder mounted.
+`/data` is the path at which Causemos' anansi Docker will see this folder mounted.

 We can now run the Causemos dockers as: